Jtrahan88/SQL/README.md

 >> * returns TRUE if ALL of the subquery values meet the condition.
 >> * is used with SELECT, WHERE and HAVING statements.
 * ALTER DATABASE database_name RENAME TO new_database_name; - rename a data base
-* ALTER Table <table_name> ADD COLUMN <column_name> DATATYPE - This will alter teh table to add a column.
+* ALTER Table <table_name> ADD COLUMN <column_name> DATATYPE - This will alter the table to add a column.
 We will need to label the datatype the column is.
 * ALTER TABLE <table_name> DROP COLUMN <column_name> - will drop a columns from a table
 * ALTER TABLE <table_name> RENAME COLUMN <column_name> TO <new_name>; - Change name of a column
 * ALTER TABLE table_name ADD PRIMARY KEY(column_name) - Add a primary key to a table